 Helping others makes you feel better about yourself.
 Be kind and generous.
 Commit to random acts of kindness.
 Volunteer your talent or time to an honorable cause.
 It feels good to help others who are less fortunate than you.

-There’s nothing better than The Golden Rule, “Do unto others as you would have them do unto you.”
+There’s nothing better than The Golden Rule, “Do unto others as you would have them do unto you,” (Jesus’ sermon on the mount, Matthew 7:12).
 No matter what you station in life (even if you feel like you’re at the bottom), there’s always somebody worse off than you.

 I know that I help people every day, and some days… when I feel like I have nothing to give (yes, even I have my down days), but when I force myself to go through the motions on the behalf of someone else; it helps me to resonate with my strength and I get re-charged when my life affects someone else’s in a positive manner.